-Subsequent to initial recognition, LAR are measured at amortised cost, using the effective yield method, less allowance for impairment.
+Subsequent to initial recognition, financial assets at amortised cost are measured at amortised cost, using the effective yield method, less allowance for impairment.
 Gains and losses are recognised in the statement of profit or loss when the assets are derecognised or impaired, as well as through the amortisation process.